FusionAuth/fusionauth-site/site/_posts/2023-03-30-digitalocean-oneclick-installation.md

 ## Upgrading FusionAuth

-As new versions of FusionAuth are released, you can use this bash script, using [`helm`](https://helm.sh/docs/intro/install/), to upgrade to the latest version.
+As new versions of FusionAuth are released, you can use this bash script, which utilizes [`helm`](https://helm.sh/docs/intro/install/), to upgrade to the latest version.

 ```sh
 #!/bin/sh